dinhjeffrey/scopeAndClosures/scope-exercises-master/README.md

 ###Let's get started...

-Explore the files in the **ExtraCredit** folder.
+Explore the files in this directory.

-Run the file in a browser.
+Run **SpecRunner.html** in a browser.
 This document shows one passing test and a series of failing tests.

 The **functions.js** file holds all the failing tests that are displayed by launching **SpecRunner.html**.
-You will be editing **functions.js** and checking the output of **SpecRunner.html** to check your progress.
-This is just a javascript file so you can use console.log to help debug and inspect these functions.
+You will be editing **functions.js** and refreshing **SpecRunner.html** to check your progress.

 A test block starts with an `it` function.
 The `it` function takes two arguments.
 The first is a string describing the rule addressed by the test.
 The second is a function that should throw an error if the assertion made using `expect` does not hold.
 For example, the assertion `expect(ACTUAL === 'inner').to.be.true;` throws an error if `ACTUAL === 'inner'` evaluates to `false`.
 You can almost read it like plain English.